SovereignCloudStack/standards/Drafts/scs-0002-v2-standards-docs-org.md

 #### Overview

-This document introduces the module/component by addressing the basic "Why," "How," and "What" questions, and articulating the problems it solves in the broader SCS context.
+This document introduces the Component/component by addressing the basic "Why," "How," and "What" questions, and articulating the problems it solves in the broader SCS context answering the following questions:

+- What is it and for what do I need this?
+What benefits does it have for users?
+- What organization/company does this belong to?
+(Link to company/organization)
+- Where am I – as module – within the bigger context of SCS?

 #### Requirements

 This section enumerates the necessary prerequisites to utilize the component, including software, hardware, and any required technical knowledge.
+What are the minimal requirements needed for a quickstart?

 #### Quickstart

 A concise guide providing users with a quick set up of the component, covering installation instructions, basic configuration, and initial steps.
+Caution: it is only for testing and not for production.

+- What is the aim of this quickstart guide?
+- Rule: one line per command for easy copy&paste and one line for description where possible
+- Rule: only one working path for installation.

 #### Configuration